 While the cost of refinancing a home loan varies, you can estimate how much you would need to pay by adding up the common costs associated with the process:

-Fee | Description | Estimated Amount |
+| Fee | Description | Estimated amount |

-Application fee | Fees charged by the new lender to process your application. | $200 - $1,000 |
+| Application fee | Charged by the new lender to process your application. | $200 - $1,000 |

-Valuation fee | Cost of property valuation to assess market value. | $300 - $500 |
+| Valuation fee | Property valuation to assess market value. | $300 - $500 |

-Establishment fee | Fee charged by lender to establish your new mortgage. | $300 - $600 |
+| Establishment fee | Charged by the new lender to establish your mortgage. | $300 - $600 |

-Discharge fee | Fees charged by your old lender to close your existing loan. | $150 - $400 |
+| Discharge fee | Charged by your old lender to close your existing loan. | $150 - $400 |

-Break fees for fixed rate loans | Penalty for breaking a fixed-rate loan early. | Varies based on loan amount and fixed term |
+| Break fees for fixed rate loans | Penalty for breaking a fixed rate loan early. | Varies based on loan amount and fixed term |

-Lenders Mortgage Insurance (LMI) | Insurance to protect your lender in case you default on your loan. | Varies depending on how much equity a borrower has |
+| Lenders Mortgage Insurance (LMI) | Insurance to protect your lender in case you default on your loan. | Varies depending on how much equity you have |

 Is it cheaper to refinance internally or externally?

-After you've decided you need a more suitable (or a cheaper) home loan deal, the next question you might ask yourself is whether or not you should switch lenders.
+After you've decided you need a more suitable (or a cheaper) home loan deal, the next question you might ask is whether or not you should switch lenders.
+Most home loan lenders offer multiple different products.
+Some even offer dozens!
+Typical options include:

 The case for internal refinancing